 Amsterdam – Frame's newest release is a book by Jo Nagasaka – identified as one of the twenty creatives 'defining tomorrow' in the anniversary issue of Frame #116 – offering insight into his creative design process and detailing the story of Schemata Architects.
-Pre-order your copy now to get 20% discount!
+Order your copy now at frame.shop/books!

 Through personal essays and a chronological timeline of the inspiring projects realised by his Japanese studio over recent years, this inspirational volume is about storytelling: within its pages, readers will discover the words of the designer himself.